-If you would like to help the Helms family with their daily needs, they have created a wish list of things that would make their lives just a bit brighter.
+If you would like to help the McCleve family with their daily needs, they have created a wish list of things that would make their lives just a bit brighter.

 Copper Rain is a community that gives hope and love to anyone they encounter.
 This foundation stands for an important mission, sets a goal that serves others, and is lead by a group of people with the biggest hearts!